 Daniel is responsible for CDP’s engagement with responding companies and works with CDP’s strategic partners to develop and deliver support services for disclosing companies.
 Daniel was previously a journalist before joining CDP in 2003.
 He has a BSc in Sociology from City University, London.

 Director, Asia Pacific, Latin America and Partner Regions

 Antigone manages the regional offices in Asia Pacific, Latin America and CDP’s partner regions.
 Prior to her current role she worked as Director of Global Operations, having set up CDP’s Hong Kong operations in 2011.
 Before joining CDP, Antigone completed an MBA at the Judge Business school, University of Cambridge.
 She has six years’ experience as a Director with AXA Investment Managers in London and holds an MSc in Finance from the University of London.

 President, North America

-Lance has spent his career building new ventures and partnerships for impact at the intersection of international development, corporate social responsibility, sustainability and public/global policy.
+Lance has spent his career building new ventures and partnerships for impact at the intersection of international development, corporate social responsibility, sustainability and public and global policy.
 His work spans NGOs, the public sector, strategy consulting and Fortune 20 corporate experience across Asia, Europe, and the Americas.
-He previously held senior positions in climate, sustainable investing and corporate responsibility, including Executive Director of Ceres, the host organization of the $13 trillion Investor Network on Climate Risk and founding Director of the Climate & Energy Program at the Union of Concerned Scientists.
+He previously held senior positions in climate, sustainable investing and corporate responsibility, including Executive Director of Ceres, the host organization of the 13 trillion-dollar Investor Network on Climate Risk, and founding Director of the Climate & Energy Program at the Union of Concerned Scientists.
 In CSR, he has worked with AFP, the world's third largest news agency, the World Bank and served as Director, Corporate Issues Management for former Fortune 20 food and consumer goods parent company, Altria Group.

 Steven M. Tebbe (FRGS)